thoughtbot/superglue/docs/recipes.md

     this.visit = visit.bind(this)
     this.remote = remote.bind(this) //Note that the wrapped remote will automatically add the `pageKey` parameter for you.
 You do not need to explicity provide it if you wrap it.
   }

   turboVisit = () => {
     if(this.props.navigateTo('/next_page')) {
-      // do nothing
-      // or uncomment below if you want do a background refresh
-      // when you land on the page

-      // this.remote('/next_page')
-    } else {
+      // do nothing and let navigateTo just load and transition } else {
-      this.visit('/next_page')
+      // can't navigate due to missing cache, attempt to visit instead this.visit('/next_page')
     }
   }
 }

+export default connect(
+  mapStateToProps,
+  mapDispatchToProps
+)(PreloadIndex)
 ```

 ## Usage with Devise

 It can be done, and someday i'll expand this section, but I recommend against using Breezy with Devise.
-Practically, its probably not worth it to replace perfectly working Devise HTML, unless you REALLY REALLY want to.
+Practically, its probably not worth it to replace perfectly working Devise HTML, unless you REALLY want to.

 ## Usage with Kaminari